cran-task-views/MixedModels/MixedModels.md

 **Contributors**: Ben Bolker, Michael Agronah, Julia Piaskowski, Emi Tanaka, Philip Allday, Wolfgang Viechtbauer

-*Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned *a priori* to discrete groups, and where the parameters describing the differences between groups are treated as random variables.
-They are also described as *mixed-effects*, *multilevel*, or *hierarchical*, models; *longitudinal* data are often analyzed in this framework.
-In econometrics, longitudinal or cross-sectional time series data are often referred to as *panel data* and classes of model to analyze this data, referred to as *panel data models*, can be also considered as mixed models.
+*Mixed* (or *mixed-effect*) *models* are a broad class of statistical models used to analyze data where observations can be assigned *a priori* to discrete groups, and where the parameters describing the differences between groups are treated as random (or *latent*) variables.
+They are one category of *multilevel*, or *hierarchical* models; *longitudinal* data are often analyzed in this framework.
+In econometrics, longitudinal or cross-sectional time series data are often referred to as *panel data* and are sometimes fitted with mixed models.
 Mixed models can be fitted in either frequentist or Bayesian frameworks.

-**Scope**: only including models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models, latent Markov models, etc.

-[Bioconductor](https://bioconductor.org/) hosts many packages for bioinformatic applications of mixed models; see [here](https://bioconductor.org/help/search/index.html?q="mixed+models"/).
+**Scope**: this task view only includes models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models and latent Markov models.
+Dynamic linear models and other state-space models that do not incorporate a discrete grouping variable are excluded.
+Bioinformatic applications of mixed models hosted on [Bioconductor](https://bioconductor.org/) are excluded; see [here](https://bioconductor.org/help/search/index.html?q="mixed+models"/).

 ### Basic model fitting